False imprisonment: Louisiana

 In a Louisiana case in the United States, a pharmacist and his pharmacy were found liable by a trial court for false imprisonment.
 They stalled for time and instructed a patient to wait while simultaneously and without the patient's knowledge calling the police.
 The pharmacist was suspicious of the patient's prescription, which her doctor had called in previously.
 When the police arrived, they arrested the patient.
 While the patient was in jail, the police verified with her doctor that the prescription was authentic and that it was meant for her.
 After this incident, the patient sued the pharmacy and its employees.
 She received $20,000 damages.
 An appeals court reversed the judgment, because it believed the elements of false imprisonment were not met.

 United Kingdom

-This tort again falls under the umbrella term "trespass to the person" alongside "battery and assault".
+This tort falls under the umbrella term "trespass to the person" alongside "battery and assault".
 The definition of false imprisonment under UK law and legislation is the "Unlawful imposition or constraint of another's freedom of movement from a particular place."
 False imprisonment is where the defendant intentionally or recklessly, and unlawfully, restricts the claimant's freedom of movement totally.
 During which there is no time limit, false imprisonment could occur for seconds and still be false imprisonment.

 Any restraint of the liberty of a free man will be an imprisonment.